 DAN SOUMASbegan his service at the Kootenai County Sheriff's Office in 1983.
 Dan served in many volunteer and seasonal positions including SAR, patrol reserve and marine deputy from 1983 until 1988, when he left his business career to serve the community full-time through the Sheriff's Office.
 Dan served as patrol deputy, field training officer and in detectives until his promotion to Sergeant in 1993.
 Dan then served as a Patrol Watch Commander, Administrative Sergeant, Recreation Safety Section Commander & Dive Rescue Team Commander.
 After his promotion to Lieutenant in 1999, Dan commanded the Patrol Division, Special Weapons & Tactics units (SWAT), Custody Division and Jail Services.

 Dan was promoted to Captain in 2009.
 Dan hold an Advance Peace Officer, Supervisor and Management Certificates from Idaho Peace Officer Standards and Training (POST).
 Dan is a graduate of the 216th Session of the FBI National Academy, the FBI Command College and the 2002 Leadership Coeur d'Alene class.
 Dan is currently assigned in the Investigations Division where he supervises 16 sworn personnel and three civilians.
 Dan holds numerous awards for service and special events during his 27 years with KCSO and remains involved in community issues.

 Andy has served with the Kootenai County Sheriff's Office since October 2002.
-He has since held roles as a Jail Training Officer, a supervisor of the Security Assessment Team, 2008 Facilities Expansion Team, Custody Division Sergeant and Jail Training Supervisor.
-He is currently the Jail Bureau Custody Division Commander and oversees the supervision of the Detention Response Team as well as the daily operations of 73 sworn and civilian staff members in the Custody Division.
+He has since held roles as a Jail Training Officer, a supervisor of the Security Assessment Team, 2008 Facilities Expansion Team, Custody Division Sergeant, Jail Training Supervisor and Jail Bureau Custody Division Commander.
+As of January 2016, he currently commands the Operations Support Division.
 Andy holds his supervisor and management certificates from Idaho Peace Officers Standards and Training and is a graduate of the FBI Command College LEEDA Command Institute for Executives, and 2013 Leadership Coeur d'Alene.
 Andy was promoted to the rank of Captain in April 2011.
 Andy is also a volunteer leader with the Boy Scouts of America.